 The recorded incidence of human salmonellosis has quite increased in Norway during the last three decades.
 However, the overall situation seems to have been stable the last years.
-For the majority of salmonellosis cases (approximately 75-80 %), the patients have acquired the disease abroad (1).
+For the majority of salmonellosis cases (approximately 75-80%), the patients have acquired the disease abroad (1).

 As it is very important to maintain this favourable situation in Norway, the Norwegian Salmonella surveillance and control programmes (2) were established in 1995, and launched simultaneously with comparable programmes in Sweden and Finland (3, 4).
-The programmes are approved by the EU Commission (EFTA Surveillance Authority Decision No. 68/95/COL of 19.06.1995), allowing Norway to require additional guarantees regarding Salmonella when importing live animals, feed and food products of animal origin from the European Union.
+These programmes are approved by the EU Commission (EFTA Surveillance Authority Decision No. 68/95/COL of 19.06.1995), allowing Norway to require additional guarantees regarding Salmonella when importing live animals, feed and food products of animal origin from the European Union.

-The surveillance covers live animals (pigs, cattle and poultry) and fresh meat (pigs, cattle and sheep).
+The surveillance covers live animals (pigs, cattle and poultry) and fresh meat (pigs, poultry, cattle and sheep).
 Any Salmonella isolated in the programme irrespectively of serovar, is notifiable to the Norwegian Food Safety Authority which maintains overall responsibility.
-When Salmonella is isolated, action is taken to eliminate the infection, prevent transmission, and prevent contamination of food products.
-The National Veterinary Institute coordinates the surveillance programmes, examines the faecal samples and publishes the results in monthly and annual reports.
-Private laboratories perform the examination of samples collected at slaughterhouses and cold stores.
+When Salmonella is isolated, action is taken